 There is no recycling service available to this unit.
 Paper, plastic, bottles and cans are taken home to be recycled.
 Electronics: contact John Farrell, ext.
 3838.
 Toner is mailed back to the supplier in the envelopes provided.

-Paper is collected by both a private contractor and the night janitorial staff.
-Large bins for paper collection by the private contract are found in the upstairs and downstairs break rooms.
-In the downstairs copy room there is one box for paper that will be shredded and one box for paper that will be recycled without shredding.
-ESC staff empty both of these boxes into the large bins for the private contractor.
-The janitorial staff will collect any paper that is placed into proper blue recycling waste bins.
-Each office, meeting room and copy area can have a blue recycling bin for the janitorial staff to empty in lieu of taking the paper to the bins in the breakrooms.
-Cardboard is also taken by the janitorial staff.
-It should be broken down and placed into the break room.
-Both break rooms also have containers for glass, plastic and metals.
-College staff take these materials home for recycling.
-Plastics #1 and #2 are collected, #3-#7 should be disposed of in the trash.
-Electronics: Contact Reynold Jones, ext.
+All materials including paper, plastic #1-#7, metal and glass can be collected in one container for single stream recycling.
+Paper and cardboard are also collected by a second contractor, increasing opportunities to recycle.
+Large bins for paper collection by the secondary contractor are found in the upstairs and downstairs break rooms.
+In the downstairs copy room there is one box for paper to be shredded and one box for paper that will be recycled without shredding.
+ESC staff empties both of these boxes into the large bins for the private contractor.
+Each meeting room and copy area can have a blue recycling bin for single stream recycling.
+Cardboard should be broken down and placed in the break room.
+General recycling contact Lori McCaffrey x5944.
+Electronics: contact Reynold Jones, ext.
 5986.

-Paper, aluminum, tin, plastic, glass and cardboard are all recycled by OGS.
-Bins are located in each office as well as break rooms and conference room.
+Paper, aluminum, tin, plastic, glass and cardboard are all recycled by the Office of General Services.
+Bins are located in break rooms and conference rooms in the main building.
 Toner is sent back to the supplier in the envelopes provided.
-Electronics: contact John Farrell, ext.
+Electronics: contact Reynold Jones, ext.
 3838.